 What is a Divorce Hangover and How Do I Avoid One?

 I think the best description of a divorce hangover is found in an article entitled “Taming the Divorce Hangover”.
-Here, the author talks about the pain and emotion, including anger that often accompany a divorce.
+Here, the author talks about the pain and emotion, including anger that often accompanies a divorce.
 There is no shame in having those types of feelings.
 Divorce is difficult.
-It is in reality a death of sorts; the death of your marriage.
+It is, in reality, a death of sorts; the death of your marriage.
 For some people the death of their “happily ever after.”
 However, when those feelings of pain and anger are allowed to keep going on and on and don’t seem to subside, you are probably experiencing a divorce hangover.

 So how do you deal with a divorce hangover?
 That’s a difficult question to answer.
-I am a lawyer not a counselor, so I’m not in the habit of giving that type of advice.
+I am a lawyer, not a counselor, so I’m not in the habit of giving that type of advice.
 However, counseling may be the very place to start.
 For many people, the hangover is occurring because they just can’t let go and move forward.
-In the family law cases I have dealt with involving people who I consider to be suffering from divorce hangovers, in most instances the person with the hangover simply cannot let go and wants the ex-spouse to continue paying the price for what he or she perceives the ex-spouse has done to him or her.
-Of course letting go and moving forward is easier said than done.
+As a family law attorney in Scottsdale my cases, I have dealt with involving people who I consider to be suffering from divorce hangovers, in most instances, the person with the hangover simply cannot let go and wants the ex-spouse to continue paying the price for what he or she perceives the ex-spouse has done to him or her.
+Of course, letting go and moving forward is easier said than done.
 Those who find a way to do this are able to have happier and healthier futures.
 Those who don’t wind up going back to court over and over and over.
-This results in more misery, more anger and more legal expenses.
+This results in more misery, more anger, and more legal expenses.